abdulkadiret/personal-portfolio/README.md

 ## Features

-- Used **Bootstrap** to make it 100% responsive
+- Used Bootstrap to make it 100% responsive
-- Used **React-scroll** to added smooth scrolling to the app and smooth scroll to top functionality
+- Used React-scroll to added smooth scrolling to the app and smooth scroll to top functionality
-- Used **AOS** to give a silky smooth fade-in animation for elements on the page as you scroll the page
+- Used AOS to give a silky smooth fade-in animation for elements on the page as you scroll the page
-- Used **React-autosize-textarea** to automatically adjusts textarea height to match the content
+- Used React-autosize-textarea to automatically adjusts textarea height to match the content
-- It has **dark/light mode**.
+- It has dark/light mode.

 ## Authors